Recap: Knowledge sharing session on ‘HOT moments’

 • Learn to recognize (subtle) inequalities.

-• Know yourself and how you come across.
+• Get to know yourself and how you come across.

-• ‘Move to the balcony’ and create an overview.
+• ‘Go to the balcony’ and create an overview.

 Watch the recording of the plenary part of the session